danielvdh24/green-guardian/README.md

     <img src="images/System Banner.png" alt="Green Guardian Banner" style="height: 370px;">
 </div>

-A state-of-the-art plant health monitoring system that enables plant owners to keep track of their plant's vital signs and health conditions. **Green Guardian** integrates a range of high-quality sensors, including moisture, light, and temperature sensors, to provide accurate information about the plant's environment.
+A state-of-the-art plant health monitoring system that enables plant owners to keep track of their plant's vital signs and health conditions. **Green Guardian** integrates a range of sensors, including moisture, light, and temperature sensors, to provide accurate information about the plant's environment.

-## Purpose and Benefits
-The purpose of Green Guardian is to develop an advanced plant health monitoring system that offers a diverse range of methods to track and monitor the well-being of plants in real time.

-The project incorporates various sensors, presets, an alerting methods to cater to the specific requirements of different plants types.
-It also provides detailed information and visualizations to display the current health status of the plant as well as its historical data.

-By providing real-time monitoring and alerts, it allows owners to detect issues early and take prompt action, ensuring optimal plant health.
-The system's customized presets simplify plant care by providing tailored configurations making the users experiance streamlined and convenient.

-## Getting Started :seedling:
+## Getting Started

 Before getting started, make sure you have all the required components listed below.
 You will also need multiple jumper wires to connect the components together.

-## Required Components :electric_plug:
+## Required Components

 - Arduino Wio Seed Terminal [:link:](https://wiki.seeedstudio.com/Wio-Terminal-Getting-Started/)
 - GROVE Light Sensor [:link:](https://wiki.seeedstudio.com/Grove-Light_Sensor/)